Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Loss Barcode

-How to quantify to what extent a given local minimum represents an obstacle for gradient-based optimization trajectory.
-Clearly, some minima pose more obstacles than others (see Fig.\ref{fig:twominima}).
-Usually the badness of local minima is quantified via the Hessian.
-However this is often unsatisfactory.
-For example the two minima on Figure \ref{fig:twominima} pose different difficulty although locally they look the same.
+How can one quantify to what extent a given local minimum represents an obstacle for gradient-based optimization trajectories?
+Usually, the escapability of local minima is quantified via the Hessian.
+However, this is often unsatisfactory.
+For example, the two local minima in Figure \ref{fig:fig1} pose a different difficulty, although they look the same locally.